Psy

+After releasing his debut studio album Psy from the Psycho World!
+(2001), Psy gained international prominence 11 years later with the hit singles "Gangnam Style" and "Gentleman", both of which reached the top 10 on the U.S. Billboard Hot 100.
+"Gangnam Style" was a global viral phenomenon upon its release, with its music video becoming the first YouTube video to reach 1 billion views and holding the record for most-viewed YouTube video from November 2012 to July 2017.
+In addition, the music video for "Gentleman" broke the record for most YouTube views in the first 24 hours.

 Early life

-Park Jae-sang was born on December 31, 1977, to an affluent family in the Gangnam District of Seoul, South Korea.
-His father, Park Won-Ho, is the executive chairman of DI Corporation, a manufacturer of semiconductor manufacturing equipment listed on the Korea Exchange.
-His mother, Kim Young-hee, owns several restaurants in Gangnam.
+Park Jae-sang was born into a wealthy family in the Gangnam District of Seoul on December 31, 1977, the son of Kim Young-hee, who owns several restaurants in Gangnam, and Park Won-Ho, who is the executive chairman of manufacturing company DI Corporation.
+He is a member of the Milyang Park clan.
+He attended Banpo (반포) Elementary and Middle Schools and Sehwa (세화) High School, but disliked school and was known as the class clown.

-Park attended Banpo (반포) Elementary and Middle Schools and Sehwa (세화) High School.
-He disliked school and was known as the class clown.
-In an interview on South Korea's Seoul Broadcasting System, a former teacher of Park said: "I remember Psy making a lot of sexual jokes during class.
-He had such a big influence that he would drive the entire class to his jokes.
-I disliked him at the time, but looking back, I see that he added a great energy to the class."

-Park told CNN's Alina Cho that when he was 15 years old, he watched a Korean TV programme that introduced foreign pop music.
-One particular episode showed a concert at Wembley Stadium held by the British rock band Queen where they performed their 1975 hit single "Bohemian Rhapsody".
-Park said it was this concert footage that sparked his love for music.
+Park later told Alina Cho that he was introduced to foreign pop music by a Korean TV show he watched when he was 15 years old, with one particular episode showing the English rock band Queen's 1986 concert video Queen Live at Wembley Stadium, which he said sparked his love for music.

 Music career

-1996–2000: Brief study in the United States and career beginnings
+1996–2000: Brief study in the U.S. and career beginnings

 As part of preparations to take over DI Corporation from his father, Park had originally planned to study business administration at Boston University in 1996.
 However, upon his arrival in the United States, he lost interest in his studies, spending his remaining tuition funds on musical instruments and entertainment equipment, including a computer, an electric keyboard, and a MIDI interface.
 After attending an English-language summer course and studying for one semester, Park dropped out of Boston University and applied to study at Berklee College of Music instead.
 During his time at Berklee, Park took core curriculum lessons in ear training, contemporary writing and music synthesis, but he soon dropped out and returned to South Korea to pursue a career as a singer, without having attained a degree from either Boston University or Berklee.

 Psy was found by South Korean rapper zoPD and featured in the song "카사노바" from his second album In Stardom Version 2.0 in 1999.

 In South Korea, Psy made his first appearance on Korean national television in 2000 after his dancing caught the eye of a TV producer.